-Replace the valve cover gasket if needed and reinstall the valve cover.
+Replace the valve cover gasket, bolt seals and retorque the valve cover bolts.

 Repeat the process on the right side by rotating the engine with the kick starter 360 degrees.

 Again, both valves will be closed and the TDC mark should be centered in the window.